Plan B - This American Life

 There's the thing you plan to do, and then there's the thing you end up doing.
-Most of us start off our lives with some Plan A, which we abandon...switching to a Plan B, which becomes our life.

 It's Another Tequila Sunrise

 John Hodgman first encountered Cuervo Man on a press junket to Cuervo Nation, a small island owned by Jose Cuervo Tequila.
 Cuervo Man was wearing nothing but a Speedo, wraparound shades, and a red cape.
 Occasionally he’d stick a toilet plunger on his bald head.
 John was fascinated and eventually got to know Cuervo Man, whose real name was Ryan.
 Though the Cuervo act was Ryan’s Plan B, it had a special power that John couldn't help but envy.
-Hodgman’s latest book due out in October is called “Medallion Status.”
 (19 minutes)

 Why Talk?